-the existence of automated decision-making, including profiling;
+the existence of automated decision-making, including profiling.

-The buyer has the right to obtain from the merchant a copy of the personal data that is being processed and has the right to obtain all the above information.
-For any additional copies requested by the buyer, the merchant may charge a fee corresponding to the administrative cost of making a copy.
+The Buyer has the right to obtain from the Merchant a copy of the personal data that is being processed and has the right to obtain all the above information.
+For any additional copies requested by the Buyer, the Merchant may charge a fee corresponding to the administrative cost of making a copy.